Power Rangers: Legacy Wars: Gameplay

 Power Rangers Legacy Wars is an online tag team-based fighting game.
 Players select a primary character (a leader) and two supporting characters (assists) that can be called in during combat.
 Players can also challenge computer players in Training Mode.
 Characters' move-sets are based on color-coded "cards."
 Each card has a different attack type: strike, defense, breaker.
 They work in a rock-paper-scissors form. strike beats breaker, breaker beats defense, and defense beats strike.
-When constructing a team, players must keep their team builds in mind, as an imbalance of cards leaves one vulnerable to counterattack (too many "strike" cards leaves one vulnerable to "defense," and so forth).
+When constructing a team, players must keep their team builds in mind, as an imbalance of cards leaves one vulnerable to counterattack (too many "strike" cards leave one vulnerable to "defense," and so forth).
 Players can complete challenges to win Morph Boxes and can use the earned items to upgrade their leaders and assists.
 Corruption Boxes can be unlocked via points earned in PvP battles.

 On October 19, 2017, Megazord battles were introduced.
 The gameplay is nearly identical to Warrior battles, but blocking is nonexistent, replaced with defense attacks.
 Also, a Megazord is required to have power-ups, called "Megas" which the Megazord can access when it has dealt and/or taken enough damage.
 In May 2018, guest fighters Ryu, Guile, Chun-Li, Akuma, Cammy and M. Bison from the Street Fighter franchise were introduced.
 The following July, an original fighter known as Ryu Ranger (a morphed version of Street Fighter's Ryu) was introduced into the game.
 In November 2019, an original fighter known as Chun-Li Ranger (a morphed version of Street Fighter's Chun-Li) was introduced into the game.

-As of January 2025, Legacy Wars has 154 characters consisting of Rangers, allies, villains, and guests.
-These 154 characters include 15 premium characters.
-The game currently has 9 Megazords: 2 common, 2 rare, 2 epic, and 3 legendary.

 Power Rangers: Legacy Wars – Street Fighter Showdown

 Power Rangers: Legacy Wars – Street Fighter Showdown is a short film co-produced by Allspark Pictures and Bat in the Sun and released on October 11, 2018, to promote the game and its Street Fighter content.
 It features Ryu and Chun Li teaming up Tommy Oliver the Mighty Morphin Green Ranger and Gia Moran the Yellow Megaforce Ranger to face off against M. Bison.

-The cast features Jason David Frank as Tommy Oliver, Ciara Hanna as Gia Moran, Peter Jang as Ryu, Gemma Nguyen as Chun-Li and Kevin Porter as M. Bison.
+The cast features Jason David Frank as Tommy Oliver, Ciara Hanna as Gia Moran, Peter Jang as Ryu, Gemma Nguyen as Chun-Li, and Kevin Porter as M. Bison.